marcelofern/marcelofern.github.io/assorted/reading_list/index.md

 ## Design

-- ~Ruined by design - Mike Monteiro~
 - Notes On The Synthesis of Form - Christopher Alexander

 ## Learning

 - Get Better at Anything, Scott Young
-- ~Pedagogy of the Opressed, Paulo Freire~

 ## Mathematics